 We’re keeping a range of measures in place to keep you safe, including extra cleaning, using screens, and making hand sanitiser available for everyone to use, and you may still see many of our staff and volunteers continue to wear a face covering in our busy areas and indoor spaces.

 You can find more details on open sites, indoor spaces, and other facilities available for education groups using the list of our open sites and links to our property pages below.

 - To make the planning process as easy as possible, make sure you check our Plan Your School Trip section at the bottom of our site pages for updated information on the facilities at the site, as well as our free resources

 - You’ll need to book your visit at least 14 days in advance.
 Please check our terms and conditions for full details

 - Some of our staff and volunteers may continue to wear face coverings.

-- To help with planning, you can download a copy of our Risk Assessment: Managing Education Visits during the Covid-19 Pandemic, as well as copies of our Discovery Visit Risk Assessments and Hazard Information sheets on our site pages.
+- To help with planning, you can view our Discovery Visit Risk Assessments and Hazard Information sheets on our site pages

 Preparing for your visit